 As such, the successes of the “market wizards” of years past are hard to decipher.
 They were certainly “outliers” in terms of their performance, but we cannot definitively tell whether that performance was the result of skill or luck.
 There is no simple test that can delineate between the two.
 Even if we concluded that there is some skill involved, doing x, y, and z because a “market wizard” did x, y and z in the past is a guarantee of nothing.

-For no amount of practice, “deliberate” or otherwise, would be sufficient to achieve their “world-class” or “mastery” status as the environment they operated in no longer exists.
+For no amount of practice, “deliberate” or otherwise, would be sufficient to achieve their “world-class” or “mastery” status because the environment they operated in no longer exists.
 It was ephemeral.
 If the wizards themselves were faced with the task of repeating their prior successes, they too would fail – Warren Buffett would not be the next Warren Buffett if he had to start over again today.
 Paul Tudor Jones would not be the next Paul Tudor Jones.
 Stanley Druckenmiller would not be the next Stanley Druckenmiller.

 But you can do much worse than trying to emulate the market wizards of the past.
 What many so-called “professional” investors consider “practice” is nothing of the sort.
 They spend their entire careers reading the news, watching financial TV, trading stocks on rumors and tips, and practicing old wives’ tales and myths.
 They can spend 50,000 hours during a career engaging in such activities and have achieved “mastery” of … nothing.

 In “Thinking Fast and Slow” Daniel Kahneman relates a story on the “illusion of financial skill.”
 He and Richard Thaler were given a vast amount of performance data on a group of twenty-five wealth advisers over an 8-year period.
 The advisers were compensated in large part based on their investment performance and all “felt they were competent professionals doing a serious job.”